This is hands down the number one question we are asked – how do we make money while traveling full-time?

 CREATING A LIFESTYLE THAT AFFORDS TRAVEL

 We sold the house and almost everything in it, sold the fancy toys that still had payments on them, and paid off our debt with the proceeds.
-What was left of the funds was used to help build the bus.
+We used what was left of the funds to help build the bus.

 With very little debt remaining, and no big monthly payments, supporting ourselves became a lot easier.